 Too Bright Color Combinations

-When choosing colors that are too bright your website will suck!
-Whether you use 2, 3 or 10 colors it can still look bad.
+When choosing colors that are too bright, your website will suck!
+It can still look bad whether you use 2, 3, or 10 colors.
 For sure vivid tones grab people’s attention.
-They work well when creating buttons, menus or other important layout elements, but when the entire website is designed with one or several neon tones – that’s just a regular tastelessness.
-Moreover when people see a lot of colorful boxes and texts they don’t know which one to click, so all your calls to action are useless.
+They work well when creating buttons, menus, or other essential layout elements, but when the entire website is designed with one or several neon tones – that’s just a regular tastelessness.
+Moreover, when people see a lot of colorful boxes and texts, they don’t know which one to click, so all your calls to action are useless.

 Bright Textured Website Backgrounds with Colored Texts

-Background is something that makes your web pages more attractive and design elements more noticeable.
+The background is something that makes your web pages more attractive and design elements more noticeable.
 It shouldn’t distract visitors’ attention from the on-page information.
-However some designers do everything the wrong way.
+However, some designers do everything the wrong way.
 They choose the most vivid and neon color mixes and supplement them with colored texts.
-In the end the website looks like a real nightmare with unreadable texts and spooky images that irritate people a lot.
+Ultimately, the website looks like an absolute nightmare, with unreadable texts and spooky images that irritate people.

-In case you want to have a textured background try not to place texts and images directly on it.
+If you want a textured background, try not placing text and images directly on it.
 Use some shapes with high opacity to block everything underneath.
-However, it would be better to avoid such extremes as highly textured backgrounds.
+However, avoiding such extremes as highly textured backgrounds would be better.

 Vibrant Tones on a Black Background

-Black is a very strong color that inverts other tones and makes them look too bright even if they are not really so vivid.
-People are used to mixing black with any colors without a doubt because it always goes well.
-However computer screens and mobile phone displays have different color rendering and it can happen that your design will look unexpectedly bad.
+Black is an intense color that inverts other tones and makes them look too bright, even if they are not so vivid.
+People are used to mixing black with any color without a doubt because it always goes well.
+However, computer screens and mobile phone displays have different color rendering, and it can happen that your design will look unexpectedly bad.

-You should be careful using bright tones (red, blue, green, purple, pink) on a pitch black background.
+You should be careful using bright tones (red, blue, green, purple, pink) on a pitch-black background.
 It creates an aggressive look whether you add text or images.
-Neon colors shine too strong and complicate texts readability.
+Neon colors shine too strongly and complicate texts’ readability.

 Too Many Colors in One Design

-You probably know that too much of anything is bad.
-It’s especially important in the color theory.
+You probably know that too much of anything is wrong.
+It’s especially important in color theory.
 Too many colors are not just bad looking – they annoy and irritate potential customers.
-It even happens that rainbow colored web pages are decorated with blinking and sparkling elements.
-Some designers think it might be impressive and it is really so!
-However people are too much impressed and want to close the weird window/tab right after they enter it.
+It even happens that rainbow-colored web pages are decorated with blinking and sparkling elements.
+Some designers think it might be impressive, and it is so!
+However, people are too impressed and want to close the weird window/tab right after they enter it.

 Web designers from all over the world conclude that it’s better to make designs with only 3 colors.
-It’s hard to argue with this statement after viewing really bad web design examples from below.
+For any kind of business-related design, such as customized checks, a decent color combination is an absolute necessity these days.
+Especially in the case of checks, it’s mandatory to use the best printer for checks so that the color combination turns out to be pleasant when printed.
+It’s hard to argue with this statement after viewing the bad web design examples below.

 Blue Background with Any Colors

-Bright blue is a bad background color.
+Bright blue is the wrong background color.
 It doesn’t matter which colors you choose for texts and other page elements – blue will still be too strong for them.
-It makes all texts look badly readable and eyes quickly get tired of it.
+It makes all texts look badly readable, and eyes quickly get tired of it.

-There is also a psychological reason not to use too much of bright blue: BSOD screens have blue backgrounds.
-Nobody likes viewing them unexpectedly because usually it means that your computer has crashed and needs your help.
-Blue websites can be associated with the Operation System crashes, so people will try to stay away from them.
+There is also a psychological reason not to use too much bright blue: BSOD screens have blue backgrounds.
+Nobody likes viewing them unexpectedly because it usually means that your computer has crashed and needs your help.
+Blue websites can be associated with Operation System crashes, so people will try to avoid them.